DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Acknowledgments

+This work was supported by the National Key R\&D Program of China (No.2024YFE0202500), the Natural Science Foundation of Guangdong Province, China (2023A1515012834), the Natural Science Foundation of Hubei Province, China (2025AFB639) and the Natural Science Foundation of China (U23B2050).

-In this supplementary document, we first provide the proof of Theorem 1 from the main text, followed by additional implementation details.
-We then present extended analyses of the ablation results reported in the paper and include two additional ablation studies.
-Finally, we provide further qualitative examples to complement the visualizations in the main text.
+In this supplementary material, we first provide the proof of Theorem 1, followed by additional implementation details.
+We then present runtime and memory analysis and include additional ablation experiment results.
+Finally, we further provide statistical stability analysis and qualitative examples to complement the visualizations.